jeremyhilado/seir-224-project-2/readme.md

 * **Commit early, commit often.**  Don't be afraid to break something because you can always go back in time to a previous version.

-## Check out these websites for inspiration
+## Check out these awesome websites for inspiration
 - https://www.foursquare.com
 - https://www.nike.com
 - https://www.airbnb.com